toralf/tinderbox/README.md

 **side note**:
 I started with 2-3 dozen lines of one or two shell scripts.
-Unfortunately I missed the point of no return when I added additional 2-3 KLOC.
+Unfortunately I missed the point of no return when I added additional 2 KLOC to switch to a more appropriate language like Python.
-Whilst it works and will be maintained I do not plan to add additional functionality to it.

 ## usage
 ### create a new image